osmandapp/web/main/docs/user/navigation/guidance/navigation-settings.md

 ## Overview

-For a comfortable navigation experience, you need to customize the OsmAnd app to meet your needs and the parameters of your vehicle.
-The Navigation settings contain information about basic route settings, voice prompts, screen alerts, the map during navigation, and vehicle settings to help you optimize your route on the road.
+For a comfortable navigation experience, you need to configure the OsmAnd app according to your needs and vehicle configuration.
+The Navigation settings contain information about basic route settings, voice prompts, screen alerts, the map during navigation, and vehicle settings to help you improve your route on the road.

 <Tabs groupId="operating-systems">